aleksandrabliznyuchenko/dh-minor/Deconstructing Woody Allen/readme.md

 rating_per_topics_maker.py --> it counts how many topics out of our 5 main themes appear in the topics of each screenplay

-frequent_words_counter.py --> it makes a frequent dictionary of words out of set of reviews on each films (we ignore stopwords!)
+frequent_words_counter.py --> it makes a frequency dictionary of words out of set of reviews on each films (we ignore stopwords!)

+en.txt --> file with stopwords used for mallet and frequency dictionary

-xlsx-table --> frequent dictionary in Excel table
+xlsx-table --> frequency dictionary in Excel table

-clusterization.png --> rezults of stylo.cluster analysis
+clusterization.png --> rezults of stylo cluster analysis of screenplays

 Deconstructing Woody.pptx --> our Power-Point presentation